This article was updated in November 2020.

 Engage Customers More Authentically

 Customer engagement is the practice of speaking to your consumer base on a deeper, more emotional level than normal.
 Dove’s Real Beauty Sketches campaign was a perfect example of this in action.
-When consumers see that you clearly understand their wants and needs, and that you sympathize with them, they’re more likely to trust your brand.
+When consumers see that you clearly understand their wants and needs, they’re more likely to trust your brand.

 While you may not have the marketing budget of Dove, there are many things you can do to engage with your customers more authentically.
 Through the use of cognitive marketing, you can: